Yoga Classes 2019

 Tofte Lake Center’s mission to provide a supportive community with daily opportunities for interaction, stimulation and reflection is made manifest in an expanded way this summer!
-In addition to the regular weekly Thursday yoga classes, TLC now offers yoga instruction on Tuesdays during July and August.
-Yoga is offered for both our residents and visitors from the local community.
+Regular weekly Thursday yoga classes are now offered by three local instructors, Sarah Hansen, Kris Hallberg and Terez Walls.
+Yoga is offered for both our artists in residence and visitors from the local community.
 Classes are designed for all experience levels.

 Please dress in layers according to the weather du jour!

-Walk-ins are welcome! $12/class cash/check at the door or
+Walk-ins are welcome! $12/class cash or check at the door

 Meet Our Instructors